MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 ##### vars_to_keep

-character vector of variable names to include when reading from the input data file.
+list of strings of variable names to include when reading from the input data file.
 If None, argument is ignored.
-Cannot be used with varsToDrop.
+Cannot be used with vars_to_drop.
 Not supported for ODBC or fixed format text files.

 ##### vars_to_drop

-character vector of variable names to exclude when reading from the input data file.
+list of strings of variable names to exclude when reading from the input data file.
 If None, argument is ignored.
-Cannot be used with varsToKeep.
+Cannot be used with vars_to_keep.
 Not supported for ODBC or fixed format text files.

 ##### row_selection